networknt/light-doc/content/tutorial/oauth/token.md

 This service has only one endpoint to get access token.
 It supports authorization code grant type and client credentials grant type.
-Also, it supports some customized authorization types required by our customer.
+Also, it supports some customized authorization types required by our customers.
 These customized flows will only work on certain clients which have to be setup as trusted clients.

 Authorization Grant with authorization code redirected in the previous step.
 Please